KIT-IAI-DRACOS/Power_grid_frequency_dynamics_models_for_islands/Create_figures/README.md

-# Phase-and-amplitude-synchronisation-in-power-grid-frequency-fluctuations-in-the-Nordic-Grid
-Python code to reproduced the figures in the scientific publication "Fokker–Planck modelling for power-grid frequency on islands",
+Python code to reproduced the figures in the scientific publication "Non-linear, bivariate stochastic modelling of power-grid frequency applied to islands",
 [//]: # submitted to [IEEE Access](https://doi.org/10.1109/ACCESS.2022.3150338)

 ## Python packages